Short program (figure skating): Pair skating

 Only the prescribed overhead lift take-off and death spiral are allowed.
-Both junior and senior pair skaters can only perform either a Lutz or flip take-off by the woman, but women can only perform two or three free rotations in the air.
+Both junior and senior pair skaters can only perform either a Lutz or a flip take-off by the woman, but women can only perform two or three free rotations in the air.
 Seniors can perform any double or triple jump and throw jump, but juniors can only perform what has been prescribed.
 Seniors can perform any double or triple solo jump, but juniors can only perform the prescribed jump.

-Their solo spin combination "must have a minimum of two different basic positions with two revolutions in each of these positions by both partners anywhere within the spin", both partners must perform all three basic positions to earn its full value, and can begin with a jump.
+The solo spin combination can commence with a jump.
+It "must have a minimum of two different basic positions with two revolutions in each of these positions by both partners anywhere within the spin".
+Both partners must perform all three basic positions to earn their full value.

 For spin combinations, pair skaters "must include only one change of foot with not less than five revolutions on each foot by both partners".
 The change of foot may be done in the form of either a jump or a step-over, and the change of foot and change of positions must be made either at the same time or separately.
+After the 2026—2027 season, however, the pair spin combination must include a minimum of one change of foot by both partners, although not necessarily completed by both partners at the same time.

+Also after 2026, at least two different basic positions had to include two revolutions in each position by both partners, and both partners must include at least one change of position.
+Additionally, pair spin combinations must have at least eight revolutions; if not, the team would lose points for the element.
+If a spin had fewer than three revolutions, it was not counted as a spin but was counted as a skating movement.
+Finally, the method judges used to count the number of revolutions was changed, starting from the entry of the spin until its exit.

 For step sequences, they have to be performed together or close together, and can include any unlisted jumps.
 Pair skaters may also perform short stops, if done "in accordance with the music".